Spanning tree-connected subgraphs with small degrees: Introduction

 \section{Introduction}

-In this article, all graphs have no loop, but multiple edges are allowed and a simple graph is a graph without multiple edges.
+In this article, graphs have no loops, but multiple edges are allowed and a simple graph is a graph without multiple edges.
 Let $G$ be a graph.
-The vertex set, the edge set, the maximum degree, and the number of components of $G$ are denoted by $V(G)$, $E(G)$, $\Delta(G)$, and $\omega(G)$, respectively.
+The vertex set, the edge set, the minimum degree, the maximum degree, and the number of components of $G$ are denoted by $V(G)$, $E(G)$, $\delta(G)$, $\Delta(G)$, and $\omega(G)$, respectively.
+We also denote by $iso(G)$ (resp. $I(G)$) the number (resp. the set) of isolated vertices of $G$.
+For a set $X\subseteq V(G)$, we denote by $G[X]$ the induced subgraph of $G$ with the vertex set $X$ containing precisely those edges of $G$ whose ends lie in~$X$.
 The degree $d_G(v)$ of a vertex $v$ is the number of edges of $G$ incident to $v$.
-The set of edges of $G$ that are incident to $v$ is denoted by $E_G(v)$.
-We denote by $d_G(C)$ the number of edges of $G$ with exactly one end in $V(C)$, where $C$ is a subgraph of $G$.
-For a set $X\subseteq V(G)$, we denote by $G[X]$ the induced subgraph of $G$ with the vertex set $X$ containing precisely those edges of $G$ whose ends lie in~$X$.
-Let $f$ a nonnegative integer-valued functions on $V(G)$.
-A spanning closed {\bf $f$-trail (walk)} in a graph refers to a spanning closed trail (walk) meeting each vertex $v$ at most $f(v)$ times.
-Hamiltonian cycles can be considered as spanning closed $1$-trails and $1$-walks.
+We also denote by $d_G(X)$ the number of edges of $G$ with exactly one end in $X$.
 For a spanning subgraph $H$ with a given integer-valued function $h$ on $V(H)$, the {\bf total excess of $H$ from $h$} is defined as follows: